Battle of Capo d'Orso: French counter-attack

 Severely out-numbered, the French were unlikely to hold long.
 But, while the battle wes raging, the three French ships which had broken formation earlier changed path and returned to the fight.
 It was a ruse of Filippino Doria performed by his second-in-command, the mercenary and Genoese nobleman, Nicolò Lomelino.
 Travelling North-East in the late afternoon, the three galleys may have been hidden from view by the sunset and to have gone undetected by the Spanish fleet.

 The three ships of Nicolò Lomelino attacked the Spanish Capitana from the rear.
 After being hit by artillery, the Spanish flagship was rammed by Lomellino's Nettuna.
 The hand-to-hand battle that ensued was particularly bloody.
 Several Spanish officers were killed, including don Hugo de Moncada, hit by two arquebuse balls.
-He died shouting “Fight brothers, victory is ours”.
+He died shouting "Fight brothers, victory is ours".
 The Genoese soldiers showed great skill in the combat by, as a witness remarked later, "like leopards leaping from one galley to the next".
 Casualties were mounting on both sides, the Gascons had lost over half their men and the French were still significantly outnumbered and found themselves in difficulty.
 To tip the scales in his favour, Filippino Doria freed the rowers, the ciurma, made of delinquents, criminals, and Muslim captives from their chains and promised their freedom if they fight for him.
 They accepted and boarded the Spanish vessels.
 Defeated, the few surviving Spaniards were forced to surrender.

-The three galleys of Lomellini then turned to three other Spanish galleys, the Pellegrina, the Donzella, and the Gobba.
-As they approached, the French ships unleashed “a storm of cannonballs thick as a hail”.
+The three galleys of Lomellino then turned to three other Spanish galleys, the Pellegrina, the Donzella, and the Gobba.
+As they approached, the French ships unleashed "a storm of cannonballs thick as a hail".
 Fabrizio Giustiniani, "il Gobbo" was wounded and out-of-combat and the Neapolitan captain Cesare Fieramosca, in charge of the infantry, was thrown into the sea by a direct hit.
 The Spanish galley Gobba was boarded and had to surrender.
 The Spanish troops on the other two galleys, despite support from two brigantines and two basque sailboats, were clearly outnumbered.
 Their oars were broken and they were beginning to sink so they could not disengage and escape.
 The Spanish also had to give up the fight and surrender as the two galleys sank.
-The Spanish captain and sailor Bernardo Villamarino, the constable Ascanio Colo, and Camillio Colonna, his brother, were made prisoners.
+The Spanish captain and sailor Bernardo Villamarino, the constable Ascanio Colonna, and Camillo Colonna, his brother, were made prisoners.
 The two fustes supporting them were also captured.

 The last two Spanish galleys, the Calabresa and the Perpignana, were still engaged with the rest of the French fleet.
 A French boarding party, led by François de Scépeaux de Vieilleville, had even managed to take hold of part of the Perpignana.
 Seeing the day was lost, the crews of the Spanish vessels were nonetheless able to cut off the grapnels that tied them to the French galleys and to sail away – with the French party on board, now taken prisoners.
 It was about 9:00PM ("ad una hora di notte"), the battle had lasted four hours.